Mtendekuyokwa19/adventOfCodeMW/README.md

 1. No AI generated code.
 It is OK to use AI to digest the question but using it to write the code for you is not allowed.

+### Question Of the Day

+> First question to drop on the 1st of Dec Please wait & star the repo

 ### JOINING + SETTING UP

 1.  create a repo named "adventOfCode24".
 Please make it public